- Who can I ask for support on e-learning?

 You can find your faculty E-learning specialist here.

-The UT supports BlueJeans and Canvas Conferences as the main video conferencing tools for educational purposes.
+The UT supports BigBlueButton (Canvas Conferences) and Microsoft Teams as the main video conferencing tools for educational purposes.
+Zoom is available in case other tools are failing functionality and only for non-confidential purposes.

 The CANVAS FAQ can be found here.

-BigBlueButton is the name of CANVAS conferences.
-For more information see the following webpage:
+BigBlueButton is the built-in video conferencing tool of Canvas.
+For more information see the following webpage.

 Only students who were invited to the conference can see the link to the conference.
 Maybe new students have enrolled in your course after you created the conference and selected the 'Invite all course members' checkbox.
 The list of invited members will not be updated automatically when new students enroll in the course.